ocaml/dune/doc/usage.rst

 creating a release tarball or when the package is pinned by the user using opam.

-This is especially interesting for the ``%%VERSION%%`` string, which gets replaced by the version obtained from the vcs.
+This is especially interesting for the ``VERSION`` watermark, which gets replaced by the version obtained from the vcs.
 For instance if you are using git, topkg invokes this command to find out the version: